granzb11/udemy-cloud-practitioner/notes/amazon-ec2.md

   - Recommended for `short-term` and  `un-interrupted workloads`, where you can't predict how the application will behave.

 ## EC2 Reserved Instances
-  - Up to 75% discount compared to On-deman
+  - Up to 75% discount compared to On-demand
   - Reservation period: 1 year = + discount | 3 years = +++ discount
   - Purchasing options: no upfront | partial upfront = + discount | All upfront = ++ discount
   - Reserve a specific instance type